 “Flame Trees” was sung by Jimmy Barnes to commemorate Australia Day on 26th January this year (2016).
-The song depicts the two sides of Grafton, its polarities, in a creative way.
+The song depicts for me the two sides of Grafton, its polarities.
 This town is the setting for my memoir “River Girl” that I intend to publish in the near future.
 We lived outside the main town at a place called Waterview.
 Being surrounded by nature was the positive side of my childhood when I was growing up.

 Grafton and South Grafton

 I was born and grew up in the far north coast town of Grafton in NSW, Australia.
-Actually, it was on the “poor cousin” South Grafton on the Clarence River at a place called Waterview.
+Actually, it was on the poor cousin side of South Grafton on the western bank of the Clarence River.
+At a place called Waterview.
 There’s a crooked bridge joining the two sides of the river.
 We lived on a block of land in a weatherboard cottage, a bit of a dump, really.
-Dad didn’t mind, so long as he was away from the town “rubber necks”.
+Dad didn’t mind, so long as he was away from the town ‘rubber necks’.
 Mum hankered after mod cons and pretty things.
 Dad wanted only land, gum trees and bullocks.

 Flowers and the Underbelly

 Grafton had two sides to it.
 Always has had.
 There was nature on one side: the trees of spun gold, flame red and deep mauve.
-Carpets of mauve blossoms covered the bitumen roads in spring.
-The Jacaranda Festival, held each year in November, was like the fertility rites of pagan times.
-I wore a new floral skirt, a white blouse and for my neck, a crepe paper ley in many shades.
-School children danced around a tall maypole, spinning multi-coloured ribbons around it during the school celebrations.
-A Demeter-like queen was chosen for the year.
-One time it was an ex-schoolmate of mine.
+Carpets of purple blossoms covered the bitumen roads in spring.
+The Jacaranda Festival, held each year in November, was like the fertility rites in pagan times.
+I wore a new floral skirt, a white blouse and a crepe paper ley in many shades around my neck.
+School children danced round a tall maypole, spinning multicoloured ribbons during the school celebrations.
+A Demeter like queen was chosen for the year.
+One time more recently it was an ex-schoolmate of mine.

 Still, I remember above all the flowers, the trees and the animals.
 We lived opposite Grandma’s farm.
 The bitter-sweet smelling lantana bush at the side steps always had butterflies sipping at its purple-and-white flowers.
 There was a grape trellis in the back yard for shade, under which we feasted on watermelon, loqats, grapes and mulberries grown on the farm.
 An old barn covered in an orange trumpet vine drew townspeople in cars to gawk at it from the highway.
 Horses and yellow-and-white jersey and guernsey milkers grazed in the paddocks.
 A red bull stamped on the others side of the barbed wire fence.